St. John’s Wort: Depression Treatment Options

 Medically reviewed by Arianna Williams, LPC, CCTP

 When it comes to assessing natural remedies and alternative medicine, it can be challenging to determine what is safe and what works.
 Many of these substances have not been researched adequately, and they are often not approved by the Food and Drug Administration (FDA).
-On the other hand, many people have doubts about modern medicine and may prefer natural remedies.
-If you are from the latter school of thought and live with depression, you might consider some of these alternatives, such as St. John's Wort.
-You can usually find it in the supplement aisle of many supermarkets.
+On the other hand, many people have doubts about using modern medicine to treat depression, preferring natural remedies.
+If you are from the latter school of thought and live with depression, you might consider some of these alternatives, such as St. John's Wort (hypericum perforatum).
+You can usually find it in the dietary supplement aisle of many supermarkets.

 According to the National Center for Complementary and Integrative Health, St. John's Wort is a wild plant that grows in parts of Europe and Asia.
 The plant is cultivated, the flowers are dried, and then the product is packaged into capsules or processed into oils.
-The active ingredients are thought by some to relieve symptoms of depression, but research results have been mixed.
+The active ingredients of St. John’s wort are thought by some to relieve symptoms of mild to moderate depression, but research results have been mixed.

 Below, we’ll weigh the pros and cons of using St. John's Wort.
-Before you use this information to aid in your decision to consider using St. John's Wort, it may be best to consult with a physician and mention any medications you take.
+Before you use this information to aid in your decision to consider using St. John's Wort, it may be best to consult with a physician.
+A licensed professional can provide medical advice and discuss potential interactions between the supplement and any medications you currently take.

 Considering using St. John's Wort to treat your depression?